invaderjon/demo/README.md

 ### Windows ###
 #### Prepatory Steps ####
-1. Download GLEW, GLFW, GLM, and Assimp binaries for Visual Studio
+1. Download GLEW, GLFW, GLM, FreeImage, and Assimp binaries for Visual Studio
 2. Create the following folders:
   * C:\Program Files\lib
   * C:\Program Files\include
 3. Copy the library (lib and dll) files to C:\Program Files\lib. (i.e. C:\Program Files\lib\assimp.lib) (see note)
-4. Copy the include directory contents to C:\Program Files\include (ie. C:\Program Files\include\assimp).
+4. Copy the include directory contents to C:\Program Files\include (ie. C:\Program Files\include\assimp). (see second note)

-Note: If on a 64 bit system use the 64 bit libraries
+Note: If on a 64 bit system use the 64 bit libraries.
+Note: The header file for FreeImage does not have a sub-folder and goes directly in the include folder.

 #### Building ####
 1. Clone project to desired location